 Length of the video

-Most business animations fall into the 45 to 120 second range.
-Shorter animations generally cost less, but not always.
-A 45-second animation with complex custom artwork can take more time than a 90-second animation made with a simpler style.
+Most business animations range from 45 to 120 seconds.
+Shorter videos often cost less, but length alone does not determine price.
+A short animation with detailed custom artwork can take longer to produce than a longer animation with a simpler visual style.

 Animation style

-- Motion graphics with brand elements sit in the middle.
+- 2D motion graphics using brand elements fall in the middle.

-- Character animation involves more illustration and more labour.
+- Character animation requires more illustration and animation time.

-- 3D animation requires specialist tools and more hours.
+- 3D animation and product visualisation require specialist tools and longer production hours.

 Script and message complexity

-Some projects come with a clear script that needs only light refinement.
-Others require workshops, drafts and multiple rounds of messaging work.
-More development time increases the overall cost.
+Some projects arrive with a clear, approved script.
+Others require workshops, multiple drafts, or subject matter validation.
+Additional development time increases the overall cost.

 Deadlines

-Tighter timelines require a larger team to work in parallel.
-Faster delivery increases the cost.
+Tight timelines require parallel production and larger teams.
+Faster delivery generally increases cost.

-This is the simplest form of animation.
-It works well for training, internal communication and clear procedural explainers.
+This style is commonly used for training, internal communication, and procedural explainers.

 $3,000 to $6,000

-This is the most common style used by organisations in Melbourne.
-It uses brand colours, typography, shapes and illustrations to create a polished explainer or marketing piece.
+This is the most common style used by Melbourne organisations.
+It incorporates brand colours, typography, and custom illustrations.

 $4,000 to $9,000